xqu/biofeedback/README.md

 It’s recommended that you download the uncompressed version

 **Biofeedback app.atml**
-Please download the Biofeedback.zip file at the top of THIS page
+Please download the MuseBandBiofeedback-master.zip file at the top of THIS page

 #How to use